Khanh D. Pham

 space domain awareness and the government leadership in innovation ecosystem and coalition of government agencies, small business and industry.
-He is a Fellow of the Air Force Research Laboratory, the National Academy of Inventors, the Institution of Engineering and Technology, the Society of Photo-Optical Instrumentation Engineers, the Royal Aeronautical Society, the International Association for the Advancement of Space Safety, and the Royal Astronomical Society.
-He is also a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the American Astronautical Society (AAS), and an Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA).
+He is a Fellow of the Air Force Research Laboratory (AFRL), the National Academy of Inventors (NAI), the Institution of Engineering and Technology (IET), the Society of Photo-Optical Instrumentation Engineers (SPIE), the Royal Aeronautical Society (RAeS), the International Association for the Advancement of Space Safety (IAASS), and the Royal Astronomical Society (RAS).
+He is not only a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), the American Astronautical Society (AAS), and the Asia-Pacific Artificial Intelligence Association (AAIA) but also an Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and the Royal Institute of Navigation (RIN).